dfinity/ICRC/ICRCs/ICRC-7/ICRC-7.md

 The ICRC-7 is the base standard for the implementation of Non-Fungible Tokens (NFTs) on the [Internet Computer](https://internetcomputer.org).

+// FIX: t.b.d.
+Pattern for expressing response values regarding error handling for query calls: (1) As is for most query calls currently that no error is specified and non-existing tokens are handled with a null or (2) using an explicit error type

 ## Data

 ### Account